ovh/docs/pages/cloud/load_balancer/case_blue_green/guide.en-gb.md

 > @api {DELETE} /ipLoadbalancing/{serviceName}/http/farm
 >

 Associate a server with your farm, if it is a physical server hosting your production infrastructure.
 The service exposed to the front-end is supplied by the server’s port 8080.
-Please note that you can associate one or more servers with each farm (to balance the load and/or offer higher fault tolerance, for example).
+Please note that you can associate one or more servers with each farm (to balance the load and/or offer higher fault tolerance, for ex.).

 #### Via the OVH Control Panel: